 Picnic Cafe & Dessertery

 Start your day at Picnic Cafe & Dessertery, a bakery and ice cream shop with breakfast and lunch sandwiches using their freshly baked breads.
 Save room for cakes and cookies for dessert.

 Using the best local ingredients, Yahoola Creek Grill offers lunch, dinner and Sunday brunch.
 Dine on sandwiches, salads and Southern classics like chicken and waffles, meatloaf and chicken pot pie.

-Six Gap Century Bicycle Ride in September is one of the region’s premier rides open to all ability levels.
+Six Gap Century Bicycle Ride in September is one of the region’s premier rides.
 The challenging route has steep climbs and elevation gains.
 Nine rest stops provide food and drink along the way.

 Gold Rush Days